tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **shared antigens between tumor and peripheral normal tissue may drive both antitumor responses and organ-specific autoimmunity, activating tumor/auto-reactive T cells**
  - organ-specific autoantibodies can predict organ-specific irAEs
  - baseline immune cell profiles are being studied as predictors of irAEs: high CD2<sup>low</sup> PD-1<sup>+</sup> B cells, high eosinophil count, high proliferation of control memory CD8<sup>+</sup> T cells, higher expression of CD27/28 on CD4/8 effector T cells, increased activated CD4 memory T cells and TCR diversity
+# Identification of neoantigens for individualized cancer immunotherapy
+ - neoepitopes are attractive targets for therapeutic cancer vaccines, **but most cancer mutations are unique for individual patients (neoantigenome), requiring individualized treatment**
+ - **not all tumor mutations give rise to neoantigens, neoepitope-specific T cells reflect only 1-2% of mutations in an individual tumor, this could be due to not all tumor mutations giving rise to neoantigens and from T cell repertoire not recognizing all neoantigens perhaps as well**
+ - **cross-reactivity is possible due to low affinity of functional TCR-pMHC interaction**
+ - **heterologous immunity refers to crossreactive T cells induced by unrelated antigen, often pre-existent before tumor onset (like gut microbiota or infections)**
+ - **MHC-I encoded in HLA-A/B/C, MHC-II encoded in HLA-DP/DQ/DR**
 # Identification of pathogenic immune cell subsets associated with checkpoint inhibitor-induced myocarditis
 ## Abstract
  - patients with ICI myocarditis have lymphocytic infiltrates in the heart, implicating T cell mediated mechanisms